openware/kaigara/README.md

           key1: value1
 ```

-### Dump and output secrets from the SecretStore
+### Dump and output configs

-To dump and output secrets from vault, run:
+To dump and output secrets from the storage, run:

 ```bash
 kai dump -o *outputs_path*